Finder makes money from featured partners, but editorial opinions are our own.

 Can I afford an investment property?

-Buying an investment property is a common next steps for Aussies trying to build wealth.
+Buying a rental home can be a clever way to climb the property ladder.
 Here's how to work out if you can afford to become a landlord.

-Wondering 'How much do I need to buy an investment property?'
-Or you're keen to invest in property, but not sure of the steps and costs involved?
+Wondering 'How much do you need for an investment property?'
+Or are you keen to invest in property, but you're not sure of the steps and costs involved?
 The first piece of good news is: it may be more affordable than you think to own the property.
-With a tenant paying the majority of your expenses for you, the cost of owning the property can be really manageable.
+With a tenant paying the majority of your expenses for you, the cost of owning the property can be quite manageable.

 The second bit of positive news?
 If you own your own home already, you may be able to use the equity as a deposit on your investment property.